Uri-H/uhkickstart2021a/README.md

-These are all my successful solutions from Google's Kickstart competitions
+These are all my solutions from Google's Kickstart competitions